Travel Survey of Residents of Canada (TSRC)

 The non-response groups are created by estimating response propensity based on demographics and paradata.
 For each province, person records are clustered in homogeneous response propensity groups.
 Within each non-response group, the estimated response rate is computed and the inverse of this rate is used to adjust the weights.

 The TSRC uses the coordinated bootstrap method, a replicate based method, for calculating variances.
 The bootstrap method involves taking sub-samples from the sample and re-weighting.
 This is done many times, 500 times for the TSRC.
 Similar to the regular bootstrap, the coordinated bootstrap takes into account the subtle correlation in the TSRC.
-This correlation arises because the TSRC is a supplement to the LFS and in any given month, there is a large overlap between clusters in the sample and those that were in the sample 6 months prior.
-In Newfoundland and Labrador, the correlation is also due to the fact that a household is in the sample in two different months.
+This correlation arises because the TSRC is a supplement to the LFS and in any given month, there is a large overlap between any 2 consecutive reference months (because any given interview contributes to the estimates of two consecutive reference months).

 Data quality is systematically evaluated every quarter.
 Statistical tables required for analysis are produced and compared with related data sources.
 A set of indicators is also produced.
 They are used to determine whether general tourism trends reflect those of the TSRC.
 Furthermore, we work in close cooperation with provincial tourism departments, which provide additional viewpoints and information sources, helping us evaluate data quality at a more refined geographic level.